zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 If you have a lot of “moving parts,” you have a lot  of things that change and that change other things in your project.
 If this person  does their job well, then that helps the other person; or, if this happens, then t hat will mean something else will happen.
 All of these things are related to each oth er, and you have to try to coordinate them, to get them to work together.
 What  Cleo is saying is that it’s a very complicated proposal.
 You’ll hear that express ion, “a lot of moving parts,” when someone is talking about something that is ver y complicated.

 Cleo says, “I can’t simplify it without leaving out  essentials.”
 “To simplify” (simplify) means to make something simpler, make so mething easier.
 “Essentials” (essentials) are things that are neces sary for a certain activity or project – things that you absolutely must have.
-Foo d and water are essential if you are going to live; so is oxygen, so are a lot o f other things.
+Foo d and water are essential if you are going to live; so is oxygen, so are a lot of other things.
 These are “essentials.”
 Cleo says that she doesn’t want to le ave out, or not include, essentials in her proposal.
 That’s why it’s so comp licated.

 Mario says, “What you need are infographics.”
 An “i nfographic” (infographic) is a graphic or visual representation of information.
 It  may be representing things as a